Hound-Dog Man: Reception

 The film had its world premiere in Monroe, Louisiana, on 27 October 1959.
+Fabian made personal appearances to promote the film, where he was mobbed.

-Box Office
+Box office

 The film was not a commercial success, failing to make the Variety list of films that earned $1 million or more in rentals for 1959.
+In December 1959 Variety called its box office performance "a disappointment."

-Fox executives later put this down to public rejection of Fabian, in particular the fact that his fans were very young and not ticket-buying teenagers.
+Fox executives in Variety argued the film "banked too heavily on a rock-and-roller at a time when r&r is on its way out; Fabian is really a favorite of the very young kids and not of the ticket-buying teenagers."
+One Fox executive put down the box office performance of the film as representing a “tremendous public rejection" of Fabian, while another at the same studio denied this and argued that the movie "although a slow starter, will end up in the black."

 Critical

 According to one review it was a "slice-of-life, coming-of-age piece – a little hunting, some singing, Claude Akins pops around periodically to snarl at Whitman, Lynley pants over Whitman as does Akins’ wife.
-There’s a comic doctor, a dog, a barn dance.
-It’s actually a sweet film – well made, with great production values, and a very strong cast."
+There's a comic doctor, a dog, a barn dance.
+It's actually a sweet film – well made, with great production values, and a very strong cast."

 Siegel said "it's difficult to get over in a precis the fun, the beauty, the splendid acting, the wondrous feeling of robust freedom in Hound Dog Man" calling Whitman "a brilliant actor."
 However he also added "Sam Peckinpah wanted to do a picture based strictly on the book.
 I'm sorry he didn't do it.
 He would have done it the way it should have been made - small."

 However, Fox later found Fabian could be effective in supporting roles of major stars for the studios, such as John Wayne in North to Alaska and Bing Crosby in High Time.

 Fabian later reflected in 1971 that he thought the title was to blame for the film's poor box office reception.
 "It was a good story with a great cast... but "Hound Dog Man"?"